How Creative Automation Solves DCO Production

 The problem lay in creative production for DCO.
 And it still does.

 The production of personalized creative was too slow and cumbersome and wasn’t keeping pace.
 The explosion of channels, audiences, sizes, and designs increased with personalization, and the demand for content has quickly exceeded the capacity to produce it.

-DCO as a Creative Production and Workflow Challenge
+DCO is a Creative Production and Workflow Challenge

-The Creative Gap manifests itself into a range of challenges within large marketing organizations:
+The Creative Gap manifests itself in a range of challenges within large marketing organizations:

 - Hiring more resources or outsourcing to agencies to scale content becomes cost prohibitive (or not an option)

 - Being able to utilize all the household preference data is wasted with generic creative

 - Creative excellence is nonexistent with plain product packshot ads on a white background